RSP Permian (RSPP) Q1 2017 Results - Earnings Call Transcript

 Thank you.
 We appreciate you joining us today as we discuss RSP Permian's first quarter 2017 financial and operating results.
 On the call today, we have Steve Gray, Chief Executive Officer; Scott McNeill, Chief Financial Officer; and other members of RSP's management team.

 Yesterday, after the market close, we issued our first quarter 2017 earnings release and filed our Form 10-Q with the Securities and Exchange Commission.
 In addition, we posted a new presentation to our website, which we will reference during the call.
-The presentation is located at www.rsppermian.com and can be viewed by clicking on the latest presentation link on the bottom of our homepage.
+The presentation is located at www.rsppermian.com and can be viewed by clicking on the Latest Presentation link on the bottom of our homepage.

 Before we begin, I would like to remind all participants that our comments may include forward-looking statements.
 It should be noted that a variety of factors could cause RSP's actual results to differ materially from the anticipated results or expectations expressed in these forward-looking statements.